 Best Use: Minimalist hiking

-An ultralight daypack with a minimalist setup that is sure to complement your hiking gear, Marmot Kompressor Plus is a cut above an ordinary school bag.
+An ultralight daypack with a minimalist setup that is sure to complement your hiking gear, Marmot Kompressor Plus is more than a cut above an ordinary school bag.
 You can rely it to shield your valuables from erratic weather, as well as carry more than just a light rain jacket and laptop.

 The shoulder straps are devoid of padding in a bid to reduce weight, but the pack is super easy to adjust for added comfort during hot, sweaty days.
 Plus, the top cover is reasonably waterproof, and does a good job of keeping your stuff dry inside.